 Expert teachers are seldom recognised

 Thinking about this in relation to schools, one quickly realises the complex and demanding job teachers have.
+One outcome of the pandemic is that parents, and society more broadly, may come to a new level of appreciation and understanding of what teachers do, and the complex nature of educating young people.
 In their classrooms will be up to 30 (or more) students of hugely diverse abilities, backgrounds, experiences and learning needs - each with their own unique combination of preferences that somehow need to be accommodated.
 Of course, achieving this for every student is a very difficult task.

 Experts: Teachers create programs rich in learing experiences to meet the needs and preferences of up to 30 students.

-Garry Falloon is a Professor of Digital Learning and Internationalisation Lead in the Department of Educational Studies.
+Garry Falloon is Professor of STEM Education and Digital Learning in the Macquarie School of Education